Question Feelings towards other nations

 Observation

-The ‘feelings thermometer’ measures Australians’ warmth towards other countries and territories on a scale of 0° (coldest feelings) to 100° (warmest feelings), with each score reflecting the mean of responses.
+The Lowy Institute ‘feelings thermometer’ measures Australians’ warmth towards other countries and territories on a scale of 0° (coldest feelings) to 100° (warmest feelings), with each score reflecting the mean of responses.

-New Zealand has topped the feelings thermometer in every year it has been included, and 2024 is no exception with it registering 84°.
-Australians also continue to feel very warmly towards Japan (75°) and the United Kingdom (74°), and warmly towards Germany (69°), South Korea, and Taiwan (both at 64°) — all steady on their previous readings.
+New Zealand has topped the feelings thermometer again at a very warm 85° in 2025, a position it has held in all of the 15 years it has been included.
+Australians continue to feel very warmly towards Japan (76°), the United Kingdom (75°), and Singapore (72°), and warmly towards Germany (68°), South Korea, and Taiwan (both at 63°) — all steady on their previous readings.
+Australians remain relatively warm towards Ukraine (61°).

 Data